RedisLabs/redislabs-docs/content/rc/databases/create-database.md

 - Replication doubles memory consumption; that is, 512MB of data requires at least 1GB of memory size when replication is enabled.

-- Active-Active replication also doubles memory consumption.
-The effect is cumulative; that is, if you enable Active-Active and replication, the memory size impact can be as large as four times (4x) the original data size.
-(This is significantly reduced when [Auto Tiering]({{< relref "/rs/databases/auto-tiering/" >}}) is enabled.)
+- Active-Active also doubles memory consumption and the effect is cumulative with replication's impact.
+Since Active Active requires replication to be turned on, the memory size impact can be as large as four times (4x) the original data size.

 - Advanced capabilities also consume memory.